Pistachio and Cardamom Bundt Cake

 - In a large bow & with electrical mixer, mix together sugar with softened butter until the sugar is melted, add zest of an orange, add eggs one at a time and mix well after each addition.

-- Add cardamom and sour cream and mix until smooth, use a spatula to clean the side of the bowl
+- Add flour mix & sour cream and mix until smooth, use a spatula to clean the side of the bowl

 - Use a large spoon to divide the batter equally into the pans, filling about 3/4 of the can pans.
 Smooth the top with a spatula and place on the medium rack of your oven